Carpet Cleaning Maintenance – Advice From Chem-Dry Experts

 Laying cables underneath the carpet instead of along the skirting boards.
 Computer cable or telephone lines that are laid incorrectly will damage and crease a carpet over time.

 5. Having pets that aren’t house trained.

 People with pets will challenge carpets far more than the rest of us.
-Cats tend to sharpen their nails on carpet and in the process they destroy the carpet loops or fibres permanently.
+Cats tend to sharpen their nails on a carpet and in the process they destroy the carpet loops or fibres permanently.
 Mature pet stains on a carpet are quite often permanent stains and the level of general soiling and contamination of carpets is quite high where pets are involved.
 Urine crystals form underneath the carpet and can be on the nose.
-In severe cases you may have to lift the carpet, remove the affected underlay, treat the floor with disinfectant, clean plus sanitise the carpet fibres and backing and then refit the carpet.
+In severe cases, you may have to lift the carpet, remove the affected underlay, treat the floor with disinfectant, clean plus sanitise the carpet fibres and backing and then refit the carpet.

 6. Leaving the stain for several days unattended.

 When you stain a carpet do not leave the stain removal for another day if at all possible.
-In many cases you can remove a stain with just a small amount of water, patience, an absorbent towel and something to remove solid matter.
+In many cases, you can remove a stain with just a small amount of water, patience, an absorbent towel and something to remove solid matter.

 The one thing you have to do is act immediately.
 Scrape any solid matter off the carpet first always working to the centre of the stain where possible.
 Then pour a bit (not too much) of hot water on the stain and blot the stain repeatedly.
 Do not rub the stain because the initial results are not good enough.
 Keep blotting and look for the stain colour transfer.